Male Call: Characters and story

+In the final Male Call strip, published after the war, Miss Lace overheard a conversation between several veterans enthusiastically talking about their busy post-war lives, and apparently came to a realization.
+Walking behind a screen, she left a note saying her mission was accomplished and that "I've gone back where I came from".
+She then simply vanished, never to be seen again...although the note also said "I'll be there if you ever need me again."

 Comics historian Don Markstein described the Male Call characters:

 Miss Lace, who replaced Burma, was designed as the opposite of the earlier character — black-haired as opposed to Burma's blonde; innocent as opposed to Burma's world-wisdom; and always soft and sweet, as opposed to Burma's sometimes flinty exterior ...
 The only character to carry over from Burma's run was eager young PFC J. Snafroid McGoolty, a very minor player, but also the only recurring named character besides Lace herself ...
 Her adventures tended to be a bit on the risqué side — never to the point of totally unambiguous sexual romps, but enough to draw an occasional complaint from a blue-nose type.
 These rare complaints were ignored, however, as the vast bulk of reader response was thoroughly enthusiastic.
 Along with George Baker's Sad Sack, Bill Mauldin's Willie & Joe and Dr. Seuss' Private Snafu, Lace was among the most celebrated of World War II's military-related cartoon characters.
 In fact, she may have been the first comic strip character to appear on television — during July, 1945, New York City's WNBT interviewed Caniff, during the course of which model Dorothy Partington appeared in the role of Lace.

-Miss Lace herself was inspired by Norman Pett's comic strip Jane, published in the British tabloid The Daily Mirror from 1932 to 1959.
+Miss Lace herself was inspired by Norman Pett's comic strip Jane, published in the British tabloid Daily Mirror from 1932 to 1959.

 Caniff would first produce a strip that was done with line drawings only, and no heavy inks.
 This would then be sent to the military censor who would either approve it, send it back with suggested changes, or in a dozen or so instances over the course of strip's history, reject it outright.
 Once approved, a stencil would be made of the line drawn copy, and the original sent back to Caniff, who would then apply more inks.
 The stencil version would be sent to camps which ran their local paper off on mimeograph machines, while the inked version would go to those that had actual newspaper presses.
 Caniff had said that he invested nearly as much time into each weekly Male Call installment as he did a week's worth of episodes of Terry and the Pirates.
 In addition, he donated his time and talents to drawing hundreds of original unit insignia from all branches of the military.